2018 World Cup: Who has qualified for the finals and who can get there?

 Round Two: The six winners from the first round join the other 34 Asian nations, drawn into eight groups of five teams -- also played as qualifiers for the 2019 Asian Cup finals.
 Played June 2015 to March 2016.
 Eight group winners and four best runners-up advance.
 VIEW TABLES

-Round Three: The remaining 12 nations are drawn into two groups of six teams.
+Round Three (final group round): The remaining 12 nations are drawn into two groups of six teams.
 Played September 2016 to September 2017.
 Group winners and runners-up qualify for the World Cup.

-Round Four: The teams finishing third in round three will play a two-legged playoff.
-The winner (0.5 place) will then advance to the intercontinental playoff against a team from Concacaf for a place at the World Cup.
+Round Four: The teams finishing third in round three -- Australia and Syria -- will play a two-legged playoff.
+The winner (0.5 place) will then advance to the inter-confederation playoff against a team from CONCACAF.
+The first leg in Malaysia finished 1-1.

-The 2015 OFC Nations Cup doubles as World Cup qualifying.
+The 2015 OFC Nations Cup doubled as World Cup qualifying.

-Round One: American Samoa, Cook Islands, Samoa, and Tonga played a league tournament in August-September 2015.
+Round One: American Samoa, Cook Islands, Samoa, and Tonga played a league tournament in August and September 2015.
 The winner of the tournament, Samoa, advanced to Round Two.

 Round Two: Samoa joined the other seven OFC nations in the group stage -- this is also part of the OFC Nations Cup.
 There were two groups of four teams, with the top three going through.
-Played between May and June 2016.
+Played from May to June 2016.

 New Caledonia, Papua New Guinea, Tahiti, Fiji, New Zealand and Solomon Islands advanced to round three.

 Round Three: Two groups of three teams playing on a home and away basis.
-Round to begin in November 2016 and finish in June 2017.
-Group winners then playoff to advance to an intercontinental tie (0.5 place) against the fifth-placed team from Conmebol.
+Rounds began in November 2016 and finished in June 2017.
+Group winners then playoff to advance to an intercontinental tie (0.5 place) against the fifth-place team from Conmebol.

 Follow @ESPNFC on Twitter to keep up with the latest football updates.